All Episodes

 Where are you, sir?

-I'm in St.
+I'm in St. Louis, Missouri.

-My name's Justin.
+My name is Justin.

 Okay.

-Actually, this is the second time I've called you.
+This is the second time I've called you.

 Unfortunately, Chuck's not here.

-I can't talk to him now, but I have a question.
+I can't talk to him now.

 Sure.

-Now, there are a lot of people out there who say, who knows what the hell this thing is, but do you have Anything.
+Now, there are a lot of people out there who say, who knows what the hell this thing is, but do you have anything?

 What do you think this thing is?

-Alright, that's a straight out question.
+All right, that's a straight-out question.

 Whitley, what do you think it is?